CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

      ```shell
      Install-Package CsabaDu.DynamicTestData.xUnit
      ```
- 2. **Create a derived dynamic `TestCaseData` source class**:
+ 2. **Create a derived dynamic `TheoryData` source class**:
-  - Create one class for each test class separately that extends the `DynamicTestCaseDataSource` base class.
+  - Create one class for each test class separately that extends the `DynamicTheoryDataSource` base class.
   - Implement `TheoryData` returning (base) type methods to generate test data.
   - Use the `AddTestDataToTheoryData`, `AddTestDataReturnsToTheoryData`, and `AddTestDataThrowsToTheoryData` methods to add the test data which were dynamically created within the methods to the `TheoryData TheoryData` property.
   - Use the `OptionalToArgs` method along with the `TheoryData` generating methods.
 (New v1.1.0)